 It’s just that our capacity to reason is limited at best.
 Even the greatest minds among us are limited by the provincial perspective we have, necessarily, as finite beings.
 We don’t know what we don’t know, and our judgments (our human reasoning) is insufficient as a magisterial arbiter of truth.

 We must, necessarily, rely on a greater authority if we are to know truth – if there be One.

-On that score, we have the testimony of many a great man and woman, legions of them, over many centuries.
+On that score, we have the testimony of many men and women, legions of them, over many centuries.
 Men and women of nearly every tribe and tongue around the world profess to have had an encounter with the very Holy Spirit Dr. Craig identifies.
 This is the same Holy Spirit Paul, the Apostle, said “testifies with our spirit that we are God’s children”.

 While this testimony is not universal, as in every man and woman, it is widely attributed across the globe, spanning the length and breadth of it.
 The commonality of experience with the God of the Bible defies cultural, historic and psychological limitations.

 Faith is fully supportable by reason, but it doesn’t require reason.
-It certainly doesn’t require pure, omniscient reason, because none of us possess it.
+It certainly doesn’t require omniscient reason, because none of us possess it.

 Id.
 At p.
 282.